erik-schuenemann/jobs/Senior Brand Designer.md

 Joining the Design team will be interesting for you if you’re excited by the potential to work with many different platforms/mediums with a desire and hunger to constantly improve and innovate in these spaces.

 We have physical hardware (made in Berlin), localized websites, mobile apps on iOS and Android, third-party integrations and a merchant-facing web app.
-The Team is located in Berlin and Sao Paolo, Brazil covering everything from User Experience and Interaction Design to Brand and Communication Design.
+The Team is located in Berlin, Sofia and Sao Paolo, covering everything from User Experience and Interaction Design to Brand and Communication Design.

 Help us bring card acceptance to the masses!